 - FlipFlopProfileDirectoryName registry entry is a REG_DWORD type, set its value to 1.
 When set to ‘1’ the SID folder is created as “%username%%sid%” instead of the default “%sid%%username%”.
 This setting has the same effect as setting SIDDirNamePattern = “%username%%sid%” and SIDDirNameMatch = “%username%%sid%”.

 For making it quicker for you to configure these settings in registry, I have exported the reg file from my demo setup.
-You can download below registry file, change the file extension from txt to reg, copy the file on the Citrix VDA servers and double click on this reg file to import the registry entries.
+You can download below registry file content, save it to a text file and change the file extension from txt to reg, copy the file on the Citrix VDA servers and double click on this reg file to import the registry entries.
 Once the registry entries are imported, you can update the VHDLocations path and Other settings as per the requirement.
 You can also configure the settings via Group Policy and target it to the Citrix servers (only session hosts / vda servers) so that you do not have to make the changes manually and also to make sure if a new server is added to the Citrix Pool, it will get the registry settings automatically configured when group policy will be applied (don’t forget to install the FSLogix Agent on the new Citrix VDA Server, this step can also be automated using Group Policy)

 Below screenshot shows the FSLogix Registry Entries